Jack Fruit: Food for Thought to Make the World Hunger Free

 Recently things took a better turn.
 When the covid 19 pandemic created short-term food shortages, people began to look back on their immediate ecosystems for local food and they rediscovered jackfruit.
 During the days of lockdown, the villagers plucked jackfruits which would have otherwise gone rotting in their homesteads; they consumed this yummy fruit and shared it with their neighbours too.
 The new interest in jackfruit even made it to the newsrooms and became a covid-related human interest story for journalists.

 Food for the World

-I am aware of the fact that jack fruit has captured the imagination of the vegans of the western world as an alternative to meat when cooked before ripening, and also as a very tasty fruit.
-A few western media have called it the superfood of 2020.
+Jack fruit has captured the imagination of the vegans of the world as an alternative to meat as it tastes similar when cooked before ripening.
+Media has often called it a superfood of the future.
 Jack fruit cakes, ice creams, fried chips made of unripe jackfruit, jack fruit cookies, jam, desserts, dried unripe jackfruit - the range of food items that can be made out of this humble fruit is just amazing.
 While this fruit can be a food of sustenance for Asia, in Europe, it can become a vegan gourmet food.
-For the whole world, this fruit provides a new and inexpensive opportunity of wholesome nutrition.
+For the whole world, this fruit provides a new and inexpensive opportunity for wholesome nutrition.

 © 2020 Deepa